If Jesus Rose from the Dead, then (#39) He Left and Turned It Over to Us

 This is quite a vision.
 Have we captured it?

 Let’s go back and pick up on a very important word in the passage: “whoever”.
 The vision is for every believer.
 Not just for the cleric or those in professional ministry.
 Whoever believes.
-One of the key things we are going to talk about in the Engagement Project is this:
+One of the key things we talk about in the Engagement Project is this:

-God has entrusted the primary work of the Kingdom to the common, every-day Christian.
+God has entrusted the primary work of the Kingdom to the common, every-day Christian family.

 Brother or sister, whether you are a farmer or hotel maid, a plumber or a nurse, a janitor or on a pick-line in a factory… you have been entrusted with the primary work of the Kingdom.
 You have the Word of God and the fullness of God dwelling within you.